Stowmarket Guncotton Explosion: The victims and memorial

-Two members of the Prentice family, who owned the factory, William Ridley Prentice (1847–1871) and Edward Henry Prentice (1838–1871) were included in the list of the dead, and killed in the second explosion at approximately 3 pm.
+Two members of the Prentice family, which owned the factory, William Ridley Prentice (1847–1871) and Edward Henry Prentice (1838–1871) were included in the list of the dead, and killed in the second explosion at approximately 3 pm.
 Accounts from the time indicated that they were dismembered in the explosions and almost beyond identification.

 Of the dead, 23 were buried in the town's old cemetery the other 5 in their respective Parish.
 Many of the dead were children and young adults, and most were employed by the company.
 Many of the dead were not given a memorial at the time, and there were reports of the Suffolk council downplaying the number of fatalities.
 However, there is now a small memorial at Stowmarket Old Cemetery that was created in 2014 and details the 23 who were buried there.
 Approximately 70 people were injured.

 Those known to have died include (age at time of death in parentheses):